 - Employ project-based learning in their classroom;

-- Adopt technology to enhanced their students’ learning;
+- Adopt technology to enhance their students’ learning;

 - Engage students in collaborative learning;

-- Create lesson plans and activities using 21-century pedagogies;
+- Create lesson plans and activities using 21st-century pedagogies;

 - Use rubrics to assess the learning outcomes of competence-based pedagogies.

-Day 1 – Introduction to student-centered classroom for 21st-century learning
+Day 1 – Introduction to the student-centered classroom for 21st-Century Learning